Xijezu/RZEmulator/README.md

-# Xijezu's Epic 4 Rappelz Emulator
+# RZEmulator - An Open Source Rappelz Emulator for Epic 4

 [![Build Status](https://travis-ci.org/Xijezu/Rappelz-Emulator.svg?branch=master)](https://travis-ci.org/Xijezu/Rappelz-Emulator)
 [![Build status](https://ci.appveyor.com/api/projects/status/74llg3lfl75fcy2i/branch/master?svg=true)](https://ci.appveyor.com/project/Xijezu/rappelz-emulator/branch/master)

 This project is based on [Project Skyfire](https://github.com/ProjectSkyfire/SkyFire.548), a World of Warcraft emulator.
-I used this project to get some of the external stuff running, like Database handling, Networking and so on.
+We used it to get a proper base for networking & database, see /shared/README.md

-  I tried to keep the code as retail as possible (thanks to various matching .pdb's) and used Pyroks unfinished C# Emulator as a reference.
+  We tried to keep the code as retail as possible (thanks to various matching .pdb's) and used Pyroks unfinished C# Emulator as a reference.

   Join us on the [Emulator Discord Server](https://discord.gg/CBGVkdU) for access to a public Testserver, bug reports and more! :)